netsec-ethz/hercules/README.md

 This is a proof of concept implementation of file transfer using SCION/UDP (over ethernet/IPv4/UDP).
 To achieve high transmit and receive rates, the `hercules` tool is implemented using `AF_XDP`.
-On suitable hardware, a single instance can achieve >30Gbps transfer rate, and multiple instances can run in parallel on different network interfaces.
+On suitable hardware, a single instance can achieve >98Gbps transfer rate, and multiple instances can run in parallel on different network interfaces.

 `hercules` is not a daemon, it performs for only a single file transmission and then stops.
-There are exactly two hosts involved; the _sender_ transmits data to the _receiver_.
+There are at least two hosts involved; exactly one of which behaves as a _sender_, the remaining hosts behave as receiver.
+The sender transmits the data to all receivers.
-The receiver waits for the sender to start the transmission.
+Each receiver waits for the sender to start the transmission.
 There is no authorization, access control etc. The idea is that this will be integrated in a more generic framework that does all of that (e.g. make this run as an FTP extension).

 ## Building